 Resignations should be made in writing to the President and Executive Board.

-All vacancies in elective offices, except in the office of President, shall be filled by the Executive Board; such appointee to hold office until the next election.
+All vacancies in elective offices, except in the office of President, shall be filled by the President; such appointee to hold office until the next election.

 The officers and the three (3) junior past presidents shall constitute the Executive Board of the Club.

-a) The regular meetings of the Club shall be held on the third (3rd) Monday of the month at the forest Hill Club House.
+a) The regular meetings of the Club shall be held normally on the third (3rd) Monday of the month at the Forest Hill Club House.
 There shall be a minimum of six (6) meetings during the club year.

 b) This shall include a business meeting and a program open to all members and guests when permitted.